Ethan826/cfi-website/content/training/index.md

   to more complex flying environments.
 Consequently, we will strongly emphasize Aeronautical Decision Making (ADM) and setting personal minimums to ensure safety and proficiency in instrument meteorological conditions (IMC).
-- **Commercial Pilot:** To prepare you for a professional flying career, this training sharpens your flying skills to a higher standard of precision and professionalism.
-You’ll gain experience in more complex aircraft and learn about commercial flight regulations.
-- **CFI Initial:** Aspiring flight instructors will develop the skills to train safe pilots.
-We’ll cover instructional techniques, lesson planning, and student evaluation methods.
-A significant focus of this course is on instilling a strong safety culture and decision-making skills in students, ensuring they not only master technical skills but also become prudent, responsible pilots.
 - **CFII (Certified Flight Instrument Instructor):** This advanced certification allows you to teach instrument flying, building on your foundational skills to teach instrument flying to certificated pilots.
 It particularly emphasizes